coderbeez/interior-architect/README.md

 ## Apps

 Built with Django 2.2.10, the web site contains 7 apps: home, cv, blog, portfolio, contact, cart and users.

-As there is no facility for users to register, a guest account has been created for assessment, username: guest, password: &B/82a"x
+As there is no facility for users to register, a guest account has been created for assessment, username: guest password: &B/82a"x To ease of assessment please note:

-For ease of assessment:

-- The BA education has a project example.
+- About Page: The BA education has a project example.
-- The KOBW employment has a project example.
+- About Page: The KOBW employment has a project example.
-- The 1960s extension project has costed downloads.
+- Project Page: The 1960s extension project has costed downloads.
-- The Fordson project has a free download.
+- Project Page: The Fordson project has a free download.

 ### Home App